 To qualify as a small business, you must be for-profit.
 And often times AMEX will approve folks who haven’t yet earned anything with their business.

-Just remember, American Express only allows folks to get the sign-up bonus ONCE per person, per lifetime on ALL their cards.
+Just remember, American Express only allows folks to get the welcome bonus ONCE per person, per lifetime on ALL their cards.

 Income Requirements for AMEX Business Cards